prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 `sum_over_time()` does not work for cumulative metrics, so a warning should be returned in this case.
 One downside is that this could make migrating from delta to cumulative metrics harder, since `sum_over_time()` queries would need to be rewritten, and users wanting to use `sum_over_time()` will need to know the temporality of their metrics.

 One possible solution would to have a function that does `sum_over_time()` for deltas and the cumulative equivalent too (this requires subtracting the latest sample before the start of the range with the last sample in the range).
 This is outside the scope of this design, however.

-### Handling missing StartTimeUnixNano

-StartTimeUnixNano is optional in the OTEL spec.
-To ensure compatibility with the OTEL spec, this case should be supported.
-Also note that before implementing CT-per-sample, every sample will be missing StartTimeUnixNano.

-For functions that require an interval to operate (e.g. rate()/increase()), assume the spacing between samples is the ingestion interval when StartTimeUnixNano is missing.

 ## Alternatives